ollyturner/Pokemon-Facts/Facts.md

 #365.
 In Generations II & III, as well as in its official artwork, and the majority of its TCG appearances, Mantine is shown with a Remoraid attached it.
 From Generation IV onwards its in-game sprite is shown without a Remoraid.

 However it’s artwork for Pokémon HOME (which is based on its official artwork) once again shows a Remoraid attached to Mantine, and for the first time, if the Mantine is Shiny, the Remoraid will also be Shiny.

+#366.
+In the data of Pokémon Ruby, Sapphire, and Emerald exists an unused set of overworld sprites.
+The spriteset is an updated version (albeit stretched) of the Wrestler (プランプ/Plump) from Game Freak’s 1989 debut game, Quinty (Mendel Palace internationaly).